Luke 2

 [4] And Joseph also went up from Galilee, out of the city of Nazareth, to Judea, to the city of David, which is called Bethlehem, because he was of the house and lineage of David;

-"he was of the house and lineage of David".
+“He was of the house and lineage of David.”
 Joseph will be a caretaker of the Lord Jesus.
-The Bible has linked the Lord to the house of David, because on this earth people will take Joseph as father of the Lord.
-Also, note that the Bible has mentioned the Lord as a carpenter, a trade that Joseph the Lord's caretaker had.
-This indicates that Joseph taught the Lord the knowledge of carpentry and did his duty as the caretaker of the Lord Jesus on earth.
+The Bible links the Lord Jesus to the house of David because, on this earth, people will take Joseph as the Lord Jesus’ father.
+Also, note that the Bible mentions the Lord Jesus as a carpenter, a trade that Joseph, the Lord’s caretaker, had.
+This name indicates that Joseph did teach the Lord the knowledge of carpentry and did his duty as the caretaker of the Lord Jesus on earth.

 [5] to register with Mary, who was betrothed to him, being with Child.

-Comments Luke 2:5 Mary is betrothed to Joseph but with Child.
-In this situation, we see the trouble of Joseph and his family being with the begotten Son of God.
-Even with this blessing, they still face difficulties in life.
+Comments Luke 2:5 In this situation, we see the trouble Joseph and his family face: Mary is betrothed to Joseph, but with Child, the begotten Son of God.
+And, even with this blessing, they still face the difficulties of life.

 In Matthew 1:20, an angel appears to Joseph and tells him to take Mary as his wife, but this verse here indicates that they are still betrothed.
-Joseph and Mary were betrothed together but had not had the marriage ceremony yet.
-At that time, by tradition, the betrothed period could be a long time.
+Joseph and Mary are betrothed to each other, but have not yet had the marriage ceremony.
+In that time, by tradition, the betrothal period could be a long time.

 [6] And it came to pass, while they were there, the days were fulfilled that she should give birth.

-Comments Luke 2:6 In accordance with the Old Testament prophecy from Micah 5:2, the Messiah will be born in Bethlehem.
-The place where the Messiah must be born will be as it has been set by the Father.
-As this verse tells us, Mary gave birth to Jesus in Bethlehem.
+Comments Luke 2:6 According to the Old Testament prophecy in Micah 5:2, the Messiah will be born in Bethlehem.
+As the Father has set it, where the Messiah must be born, it will happen.
+As this verse tells, Mary gives birth to the Lord Jesus in Bethlehem.

 [7] And she brought forth her firstborn Son; and she wrapped Him in swaddling clothes, and laid Him in a manger, because there was no room for them in the inn.

-Comments Luke 2:7 "And she brought forth her firstborn Son".
-This is significant, because the Bible has told us that the firstborn male belongs to the Lord (See Exodus 13:2).
-In this place, for a woman who can give birth to the Lord Jesus, her firstborn child can only be the Lord.
-She must have had no children before Jesus.
-This verse emphasizes again that Mary is worthy.
+Comments Luke 2:7 “And she brought forth her firstborn Son.”
+This statement is significant because the Bible tells us that the firstborn male belongs to the Lord (see Exodus 13:2).
+Therefore, the woman who can give birth to the Lord Jesus, her firstborn child, can only be the Lord.
+She must have had no other child before the Lord Jesus.
+This verse emphasizes again that Mary is a worthy woman.

-"and she wrapped Him in swaddling clothes".
-This tells us about their situation.
-As they travel, they have nothing prepared.
+“And she wrapped Him in swaddling clothes.”
+This tells about their situation.
+As they were traveling, they had nothing prepared.
 When the Lord of life was born on this earth, He did not come with the luxury of this earth.
-This is the example for all humans to see, you come empty and you leave empty, things on this earth will not make you be someone in heaven.
+This is the example for all humans to see: you come empty, and you leave empty.
+The things of this earth will not make you someone important in heaven.

-"and laid Him in a manger".
+“And laid Him in a manger.”
 Look at the first experience of the Lord of life; He did not lie down in a soft bed on his first day on earth.
-The Lord has created nature and the Lord of life used the natural things as the Father has created to be the place to lie down.
-Manger and the material to lie down, plain material from nature, simple, no artificial additives.
-That is where the Lord of life first slept.
+The Lord God has created the earth and the things in it, and the Lord of life used the natural things of the earth as the Father has created to be a place to lie down.
+The manger and the material in it to lie down: plain material from nature, simple, no artificial additives; that is where the Lord of life has first slept on.

 [8] And there were shepherds in the same region lodging in the fields and keeping watch by night over their flock.

-Comments Luke 2:8 In this verse it talks about common people, the shepherds that are taking care of the sheep in the fields.
+Comments Luke 2:8 In this verse, it talks about common people, the shepherds who are taking care of the sheep in the field.
 The Lord has brought them here to this region.

-"keeping watch by night over their flock".
-The shepherds that are watching during the night will have their minds at peace, no interaction with outsiders, their minds are clean.
-And, this will make them able to communicate easier with the Lord than others.
+“Keeping watch by night over their flock.”
+The shepherds who are watching at night will have their minds at peace, no interactions with outsiders, and their minds will be clean.
+This will make them be able to communicate with the Lord more easily than other people would.

 [9] And an angel of the Lord stood by them, and the glory of the Lord shone around them, and they feared with great fear.

-Comments Luke 2:9 The shepherds were common people, but they have seen the glory of the Most High God around them, and they will be the witnesses to all humans to the birth of the Son of God.
-The Lord has chosen the poor and unimportant of society to be the witnesses to the birth of His Son.
+Comments Luke 2:9 The shepherds were common people, but they had seen the glory of the Most High God around them, and they would be witnesses to all humanity of the birth of the Son of God.
+The Lord has chosen the poor and unimportant of society to be the witnesses for the birth of His Son.

-"and they feared with great fear".
-In this place, there is a clear picture of the glory of the Lord and its high power.
+“And they feared with great fear.”
+In this place, there is a clear picture of the glory of the Lord and His high power.
 Humans will be afraid and fearful just thinking about it.

 [10] And the angel said to them, Fear not; for behold, I bring to you good news of great joy which will be to all the people.

-Comments Luke 2:10 In this verse, the angel said the good news not just to the poor like them, but to all the people that will hear about what they have seen and heard.
+Comments Luke 2:10 In this verse, the angel tells the good news not just for the poor like them but for all the people who will hear about what they have seen and heard.
 There was no need to be fearful of the good news, but to be in awe of the good news for all humans.
-The Lord has sent His glory with His beloved Son to shine for all the humans on earth, not just for His people but for all the world.
+The Lord has sent His glory with His beloved Son to shine for all the humans on earth, not just for His people, but for all the world.

 [11] For was born to you this day in the city of David a Savior, who is Christ the Lord.

-Comments Luke 2:11 The city of David is Bethlehem and is in Judea as told in verse 4.
-In this verse, the Father has told clearly to all humans, The Savior of the world is His beloved Son who is Christ the Lord.
+Comments Luke 2:11 The city of David is Bethlehem, in Judea, as told in verse 4 (see also 1 Samuel 16:1 and Micah 5:2).
+In this verse, the Father has told clearly to all humans, the Savior of the world is His beloved Son, who is Christ the Lord.

 [12] And this is the sign to you: You will find a Baby wrapped in swaddling clothes and lying in a manger.

 Comments Luke 2:12 The beloved Son of God comes in human form as a helpless baby.
-The first place the Lord of life has been is not in a palace, but in a manger, the place for feeding the animals.
-But He did not come to feed the animals.
-The Lord of life has come to feed the humans with His own blood for salvation.
+The first place the Lord of life has been as a human is not in a palace but in a manger, a place for feeding the animals.
+But He didn’t come to feed the animals; the Lord of life has come to feed the humans with His own blood for salvation.

 [13] And suddenly there was with the angel a multitude of the heavenly host praising God, and saying:

-Comments Luke 2:13 "heavenly hosts".
-The heavenly hosts have been created before the earth was created.
+Comments Luke 2:13 “Heavenly hosts.”
+The heavenly hosts were created before the earth was created.
 They are like angels, but the heavenly hosts themselves have form in real substance that can be felt, but not by humans.
 They are all beings, but their substance is not of this earth.

-It will be difficult to imagine the number of heavenly host present here at the celebration of Jesus' birth on earth.
-There are many human souls in heaven (the ones that went through the earth's trials already) but the heavenly host themselves are much more than human souls, but all heavenly host will have one heart to glorify the Father.
-The voice of those sounds coming from the heavenly host is the voice the Father enjoys hearing.
-The point of this is that at the birth of the Lord Jesus on earth there were present many, many heavenly host and all came to rejoice at His birth and glorify the Father.
+It will be difficult to imagine the number of heavenly hosts present here at the celebration of the Lord Jesus’ birth on earth.
+There are many human souls in heaven (the ones who went through the earth’s trials already), but the heavenly hosts themselves are much more than human souls.
+All heavenly hosts will have one heart to glorify the Father; the voice of those who sound it is the sound the Father enjoys hearing.
+This verse shows that at the birth of the Lord Jesus, there were many, many heavenly hosts present, and all came to rejoice at His birth and glorify the Father.

 [14] Glory to God in the highest,